Skip to main content

 Overview

-This guide walks you through the setup of your very first voice assistant using LiveKit Agents for Python.
+This guide walks you through the setup of your very first voice assistant using LiveKit Agents.
 In less than 10 minutes, you'll have a voice assistant that you can speak to in your terminal, browser, telephone, or native app.

 Requirements